 Now, take it one step further and make it easy for your client's to refer to you.
 Educate them exactly on the type of person you help.
 Tell your clients how much you love working with them and let them know that they are your ideal type of client and why.
 Give them some of your savvy business cards.
 Make sure your business cards define the exact client you work with!
 And, train them on how to explain what you do so that you can control how your services are being shared.

 And lastly, don't forget to put a system into place to reward your clients for promoting you.
 Make sure you follow up with a thank you card or be unique and send them something that will have you stand out - try a movie card, a coffee card, or their favourite bottle of wine.

-Have a question for Jackie?
-Ask or leave a comment below!
+Have a question for Jackie or want to leave a comment?